 In the course of molecular modeling, it is often desirable to generate a small ensemble of low-energy, neutralpH, aqueous-phase tautomers.
 The function OEGetReasonableTautomers returns such an ensemble.
 In order to generate low-energy tautomers reliably, the function works with a form of the molecule that has formal charges removed.
 By default, each tautomer’s ionization state is set to a neutral pH form, but ionization states are not enumerated.

 The following depictions show some examples of tautomers that are favored as “reasonable”:

-The OEEnumerateTautomers function is used for canonicalizing and/or enumerating the tautomeric forms of a small molecule.
-Canonicalization converts any of the tautomeric forms of a given molecule into a single unique representation.
+The OEGetUniqueProtomer function is used for canonicalizing the tautomeric forms of a small molecule.
+Canonicalization converts any of the tautomeric forms of a given molecule into a single unique representation and removes all formal charges that can be appropriately neutralized.
 This is useful for database registration where alternate representations of tautomeric compounds often leads to duplicate entries in a database.

 OEEnumerateTautomers is not a conformer generation function and will not create coordinates for molecules that are read in with no coordinates.
 When used on molecules with three-dimensional coordinates, OEEnumerateTautomers attempts to place hydrogens in a reasonable manner.
 However, OEEnumerateTautomers does not modify the heavy-atom coordinates of the molecule.
 In cases where the change in tautomer-state dictates a change in conformation, one will need to use a conformer-generation tool (such as OMEGA) to generate reasonable conformations for the output from tautomers.
 We recommend that in the preparation of small-molecules for study, charge-state and tautomer enumeration be performed before conformer generation.